 You are going to want to feed your Hanoverian Scenthound a formula that will cater to his unique digestive needs throughout the various phases of his life.
 Many dog food companies have breed-specific formulas for small, medium, large and extra-large breeds.
-The Hanoverian Scenthound is a medium-sized breed.
+The Hanoverian Scenthound is a medium large-sized breed.

 What you feed your dog is an individual choice, but working with your veterinarian and/or breeder will be the best way to determine frequency of meals as a puppy and the best adult diet to increase his longevity.
 Clean, fresh water should be available at all times.

 The Hanoverian Scenthound’s grooming requirements are quite low.
 He has a short coat which will rarely require brushing and he should be bathed as rarely as possible.
 The ears of the Hanoverian Scenthound, however, should be regularly checked for signs of infection or irritation.
 His nails need regular clipping and his teeth should be brushed when needed.